Ignition SCADA: 2010 consolidation

 In 2010, Inductive Automation consolidated FactorySQL and FactoryPMI with Ignition by Inductive Automation.
-It created a modular frameworks, providing a central design interface for FactorySQL and FactoryPMI.
+It created a modular framework, providing a central design interface for FactorySQL and FactoryPMI.
 Ignition became the platform, and FactorySQL and FactoryPMI were refactored as modules.
 FactorySQL became the SQL Bridge Module, and FactoryPMI became the Vision Module.
 Two other modules included with the initial release were: the Ignition Reporting Module, and the Ignition OPC-UA Module.
-The OPC-UA module can also be downloaded for free, and used as a stand-alone OPC-UA server.

 SQLTags

 SQLTags is a proprietary technology that uses any SQL Database as a Tag Database.
 Tags can be derived from the following sources: OPC, expression, or constant and support various configuration options such as: alerting, scaling, and historical storage.
 SQLTags are stored in Tag Providers, which are automatically configured tables in an SQL database.

 SQLTags Historian is a proprietary data logging technology that manages historical data in any supported SQL Database.
 It is configured by defining an Ignition SQL database connection, then enabling the feature on a per tag basis.
 The system automatically creates and manages the tables without any user SQL input.
 Historical Scan Classes support different logging intervals by sets of tags as well as altering the logging rate dynamically.
 This allows the system to store high resolution history when needed, but lower resolution data for other periods.
 The system automatically partitions data into multiple database tables.
 This accomplishes two functions: ensures consistent performance over the long term, and provides a consistent mechanism for data archival and pruning.